codio-content/Linux-Users_and_Permissions/.guides/content/Command-manual-pages-409c.md

 ---

-Now that you know how to get more information about any of the CLI commands, you can get a deeper look at any of them in case you need to.
+Now that you know how to get more information about any of the CLI commands, you can take a deeper look at any of them in case you need to.